Table of Contents

 Definition of Allergic Purpura

-Purpura is an auto immune disease which is defined by minor capillary bleeding in the skin, subcutaneous tissue or the mucous membranes.
+Purpura is an autoimmune disease that is defined by minor capillary bleeding in the skin, subcutaneous tissue or the mucous membranes.
 The extent of the bleeding can be small (ecchymosis), large (bruises) or small spots (petechiae).

 Etiology of Allergic Purpura